Enter CIC is registered with the Information Commissioner’s Office to process personal data. Enter CIC is a data controller.

 Funders

-We may also share personal information with local authorities or other parties such as funders who may have supported project which benefit schools and the local and wider community.
+We may also share personal information with local authorities or other parties such as funders who may have supported a project.
 There may be occasions when a contractual obligation requires us to share personal information.

 Sometimes a condition of funding is that we share photographs with funders to prove the project took place.
 Our funders may display images we have taken on their website or social platforms to show the good projects to which they have provided financial and other support.